jbhopkins/bioxtasraw/MacLib/installer/readme_making_mac_installer.txt

 additionally install pyinstaller through pip: pip install pyinstaller.

 Steps:
-0) Make a fresh git-free folder for RAW: git archive master | tar -x -C /somewhere/else
+1) Make a fresh git-free folder for RAW: git archive master | tar -x -C /somewhere/else
-1)  Build the extensions and run RAW in that new folder.
+2)  Build the extensions and run RAW in that new folder.
-2)  Set the appropriate python path, if needed: export PATH=~/miniconda2/bin:$PATH
+3)  Set the appropriate python path, if needed: export PATH=~/miniconda2/bin:$PATH
-3)  Copy the RAW_mac.spec file into the main RAW directory.
+4)  Copy the RAW_mac.spec file into the main RAW directory.
-4)  Run “pyinstaller -y RAW_mac.spec”
+5)  Run “pyinstaller -y RAW_mac.spec”
-5)  Copy the RAW.app file from the MacLib/installer folder to the main RAW folder.
-    Show the contents in finder, and copy the contents of the dist/RAW directory to the Contents/MacOS folder in the .app file.
-6)  Update the version number in the info.plist file in the top level of the .app folder.
+6)  The app file is located at ./dist/RAW.app #NOTE: The dist/RAW/RAW executable will not open because the resources path is wrong if it's not in the .app package!
 7)  Open disk utility
 8)  Create a new disk image (File->New Image>Blank Image) that is ~12% larger than the .app package.
 Name it RAW, but save it as untitled.